Communication

 7. Withhold judgment until they finish

-The empathy layer most people skip
+The empathy layer behind effective communication

 The seven habits above are mechanics.
 They work far better when they sit on top of genuine empathy, the effort to feel what the other person is feeling.